 C22 Yes No

-Do you have a nonbinding early action plan whereby students are notified of an admission decision well in advance of the regular notification date but do not have to commit to attending your college? Х
+C22 Do you have a nonbinding early action plan whereby students are notified of an admission decision well in advance of the regular notification date but do not have to commit to attending your college? х

-C22 If "ves." please complete the following:
+C22 If "yes," please complete the following:

-C22 n yes, please complete the following:

 C22 Early action closing date

 C22 Early action notification date

-C22 s your early action plan a "restric tive" plan under wh nich you limit students from applying to other early plans?
-C22 Yes No
+C22 Is your early action plan a "restrictive" plan under which you limit stude ents from applying to other early plans?